EV salary sacrifice employer guide

 - Your job here is done!
 We’ll give your team member an estimated delivery window and keep them up to speed with when they can expect their car.

-- Once the car’s delivered, you’ll need to pick up on reporting and invoicing for it - more on that here.
+- Once the car’s delivered, you’ll need to pick up on reporting and invoicing for it - more on that in the HR Dashboard.

 We’ve pre-ordered the most popular cars to help our customers get on the road as quickly as possible.
 These cars are pre-configured so they’re less customisable, but your team will be able to get into a new set of wheels a lot quicker.
 Lead times on pre-ordered cars can be as quick as a few weeks.